-Paypal got almost all its traction by piggybacking on eBay and offering a much superior payment method than the painful check-over-mail.
-Paypal solved all the payments pain points on eBay providing instant payments without the hassle of credit cards.
-Moreover, while credit card companies scrambled to figure out how they’d manage online fraud, Paypal simply did away with the problem by taking the risk upon itself (a classic case of how a high burn rate company changed an industry).
-Paypal soon became the predominant mode of payments on eBay and essentially rode its growth to become essentially synonymous with online payments.
+PayPal got almost all its traction by piggybacking on eBay and offering a much superior payment method than the painful check-over-mail.
+PayPal solved all the payments pain points on eBay providing instant payments without the hassle of credit cards.
+Moreover, while credit card companies scrambled to figure out how they’d manage online fraud, PayPal simply did away with the problem by taking the risk upon itself (a classic case of how a high burn rate company changed an industry).
+PayPal soon became the predominant mode of payments on eBay and essentially rode its growth to become synonymous with online payments.

 YouTube rode the Myspace wave

 It’s ironical that YouTube has never stopped growing and MySpace is little more than interesting trivia in The-Big-Book-Of-The-World’s-Worst-Acquisitions.
 Engagement on MySpace was built around indie bands and musicians who needed a way to showcase their talent.
 Online video was broken.
 YouTube fixed that with its flash-based one-click video experience and Myspace users finally had n answer to their problems.
 Once on the social network, YouTube adoption grew virally (Hey, how did he put up that video on his page?) exposing it to millions of people.
 By 2006, YouTube’s reach grew past Myspace’s, and the graphs have only diverged from then on.

 Photobucket, in a similar vein, solved the problem of posting pictures on Myspace.
 By late 2006, 60% Myspace pages connected to Photobucket, which eventually sold out to Myspace for $250M.